 Using A Capo

-Capos are another way of adjusting the key signature and scale of the guitar.
-While I rarely use a capo, it can be quite useful because essentially what it does is that it changes the key of the instrument without having to move fingerings and other notes.
+Capos like this one from Amazon are another way of adjusting the key signature and scale of the guitar.
+While I rarely use a capo, it can be quite useful because essentially what it does is that it change the key of the instrument without having to move fingerings and other notes.

 In other words, if you put a Capo on the 3rd fret and play an Open G Major chord, you would actually be playing a Bb Major chord but it looks like a G Major chord.